RodgerOliver/cyber-security/README.md

 **Doxing** = research on an idividual, organization or company top find personal or private information.
 It can be done by searching on the internet.

 **Scams or Social Engineering Atacks** = attacks that central weaknesses in the human.

+**Darkweb** = any encripted overlay network that can only be accessed with specific types of software, authorization, protocols or ports.